-SQS publishes many metrics to CloudWatch and looking for abnormalities and limits in these metrics is a great way to spot issues with your SQS queues.
+There are many SQS metrics published to CloudWatch, and looking for abnormalities and limits in these metrics is a great way to spot issues with your SQS queues.
 However, some metrics are more valuable than others.
 In this section, we’ll discuss the metrics to monitor.

-One of the simplest metrics to watch in CloudWatch is NumberOfMessagesSent.
-This metric measures the number of messages enqueued in a 5 minute interval.
+One of the simplest SQS metrics to watch in CloudWatch is NumberOfMessagesSent.
+This metric measures the number of messages enqueued in a 5-minute interval.
 It can be useful for determining the health of the systems sending data to SQS.
 Watch this metric to make sure your producer doesn’t suddenly start sending more messages, or stop sending messages completely.

 To monitor NumberOfMessagesSent, you should look at its graph in CloudWatch (for either the Average or Sum aggregation) to determine a healthy baseline.
 This can be done by finding the normal highs and lows for a week and then creating CloudWatch alarms for 10% above or below that window.

 At first glance, it would seem that you want to monitor NumberOfMessagesReceived vs. NumberOfMessagesSent in SQS to make sure that all messages are being read from the queue, and NumberOfMessagesDeleted to ensure that they are being successfully processed.
 However, doing so would create CloudWatch alarms that are identical to the ones for NumberOfMessagesSent.
 To illustrate why this is a problem, consider the case when your producer unexpectedly stops.
 You immediately get an alert for NumberOfMessagesSent.
 Shortly after, when your consumers have cleared out your queue, you will get an alerts for NumberOfMessagesReceived and NumberOfMessagesDeleted.
 You already knew about the root problem, but were still notified two more times.
 Instead, we recommend using ApproximateAgeOfOldestMessage.